CrashAndSideburns/on_tensors/README.md

 # On Tensors

-On Tensors is a whirlwind tour of tensors and tensor calculus.
+On Tensors is a whirlwind introduction to tensors.